-Featuring a classic wood design and an ingenious adjusting system, any mom looking for a long-term high chair will be impressed with this one.
+The Stokke Tripp Trapp features a classic wood finish and an ingenious adjusting system, any mom looking for a long-term high chair will be impressed with this one.

 It’s made from cultivated beech wood, making it both a sturdy and stylish option.
 Each leg of the chair features slots, which are designed to hold the seat and footrest.
 Place the wooden plates wherever you like them until the unit perfectly fits under your table.

-Both the height and the depth are adjustable.
-We really like this because your child is unique and so is your kitchen table.
+Both the seat height and depth are adjustable.
+We really like this because your child is unique and so is your dining table.
 With this special system, you can ensure your little one is comfortable and safely positioned during meals.

 It includes a safety strap, but no food tray, though one can be purchased on the side.
 When your child gets old enough, you can remove the strap and even use the entire thing as a regular chair.
 This makes it a good option for moms of older children or who don’t plan on using a high chair during infancy.

 If you’re a mom looking for a durable model that will last long after your baby becomes a child, this should definitely be on your list.

 - Cultivated beech wood is durable and long-lasting.

-- Unique wood plate system allows you to adjust both the height and depth of your child’s seated position.
+- The unique wood plate system allows you to adjust both the height and depth of your child’s seated position.

-- Can be used long after your child has grown.
+- It can be used long after your child has grown.